Banshee1221/CHPC-SCC-Training/docs/linux_basics.md

 ## Linux commands

 There are some basic commands that you need to familiarize yourself with.
+There are verbs or actions that perform certain tasks.
+Commands can also have "switches" or "options", which modify their behaviour or extend their functionality.
+This is usually represented by a `-` (dash) character followed by a phrase after the command is given.
+For example, if you wanted to use `ls` (mentioned below), you type `ls` and hit enter, but if you wanted `ls` to sort by date when it outputs, you'd use `ls -t`.

-This section will take you through some of them.
+This section will take you through some of the basic commands that you will use on a regular basis.
 I am logged into my home computer named `ArchBanshee`, with the user account `banshee` for the following examples.

 ### 1. pwd